UN Staff, EU Politicians, Abortion Groups Join Forces to Vilify U.S. Pro-life Stance

 Gilmore, whose pro-abortion advocacy cost her a prior job at Amnesty International, called the reenactment of the Mexico City Policy “a major slap in the face.”
-She claimed defunding abortion overseas attacks the “dignity of human reproduction” and the “safety in human sexuality.”
+She claimed defunding abortion overseas attacks the “dignity of human reproduction” and “safety in human sexuality.”

-Belgium Deputy Prime Minister Alexander De Croo, whose government pledged another ten million euros, criticized U.S. abortion-free aid policy as a “purely ideological decision” that pushes girls “back into the dark ages.”
+Belgium Deputy Prime Minister Alexander De Croo, whose government pledged another ten million euros, criticized the U.S. abortion-free aid policy as a “purely ideological decision” that pushes girls “back into the dark ages.”

 Sweden’s Deputy Prime Minister Isabella Lövin and Finland’s Minister for foreign trade Kai Mykkänen pledged $21 million each.
 Dutch Minister Lilianne Ploumen launched the fundraising initiative, calling it the beginning of a new strategy.

 Governments justified their pledges by claiming the Mexico City Policy limits access to family planning for “millions of women” and causes more “unmet need” for contraception.
 However, the Mexico City Policy only defunds the promotion and performance of abortion.
 It does not defund contraception or any other form of family planning, instead directing money to the competitors of the “She decides” campaign who do not promote or perform abortion.